AzBuilder/terrakube/README.md

 * **RDBMS**:
   - The platform can be used with any database supported by the Liquibase project.
 * **Security**:
-  - To handle authentication the platform uses Azure Active Directory.
+  - To handle authentication the platform uses [Dex connectors](https://dexidp.io/docs/connectors/).
 * **Terrakube CLI**:
   - Go based CLI that can communicate with the Terrakube API and execute operation for organizations, workspaces, jobs, modules or providers
 * **Terrakube UI**: